-133 ° 1So now, O Job, hear my discourse, listen to everything I say.

-2My words are on the tip of my tongue,

-3words from an upright heart,

-words full of knowledge and sincerity.

-4The Spirit of God has made me; the breath of the Almighty keeps me alive.
-5Answer me if you can;

-draw up your arguments and take your stand.
+33 discourse, 1So now, O Job, hear my listen to everything I say.
+2My words are on the tip of my tongue, 3words from an upright heart, words full of knowledge and sincerity.
+4The spirit of God has made me; Ps 104:30 the breath of the Almighty keeps me alive.
+5Answer me if you can; draw up your arguments and take your stand.
 6Like yourself, I too have been taken by God from the same clay.
 7Thus no fear of me need alarm you, nor should my presence lie heavy on you.
-8But I heard what you said, none of your words escaped my hearing: 9 "I am clean and without sin; I am innocent, guiltless.
-10 Yet God has found fault with me and considers me his enemy; 11 he shackles my feet, keeps watch of all my paths."

-12 I tell you, you are wrong in this, for greater than man is God.
-13 Why then do you complain that he will answer none of your words?
-14 See God gives a warning but does not repeat it a second time.
-15 In a dream, in a night vision, when deep sleep falls on people, while they slumber in their beds, 16 it is then he opens their ears and gives warning by terrifying them.
+8But I heard what you said, none of your words escaped my hearing: 9 "I am clean and without sin; I am innocent, quiltless.
+10Yet God has found fault with me and considers me his enemy; 11he shackles my feet, keeps watch of all my paths."
+12I tell you, you are wrong in this, for greater than man is God.
+13Why then do you complain that he will answer none of your words?
+14See, God gives a warning but does not repeat it a second time.
+15In a dream, in a night vision, when deep sleep falls on people, while they slumber in their beds, ters.
+God also corrects by way of the advice of other people who are his messengers, called here "angels," "mediators."
+We know that angel means messenger.
+The very one who complains about God fails to see, to listen and to accept the messages God sends through the reprimands and advice given us by others who correct us in a loving way.

+Elihu shows how trials are a lesson in humility for all (36:1-21).

+Wis 4.8

+16 it is then he opens their ears and gives warning by terrifying them.
 17 So he turns man from wrongdoing and keeps him away from pride, 18 God preserves his soul from the pit, his life from perishing by the sword.

-19 Man is also chastened on his bed by pain and constant distress upon his frame, 20 so that he finds food repulsive, even the choicest meal loathsome.
+19Man is also chastened on his bed by pain

+and constant distress upon his frame, 20 so that he finds food repulsive, even the choicest meal loathsome.
 21 His flesh wastes away to naught; his bones, once unseen, now protrude.
 22 His soul draws near to the pit, and his life to the place of death.
-23 Yet if there is an angel by his side - a mediator, one in a thousand - to show him what is right for man, to give him justice once again, 24 God will have mercy on him and say, "Deliver him from going down to the pit; I have found for him a ransom."
+23 Yet if there is an angel by his side a mediator, one in a thousand to show him what is right for man, to give him justice once again, 24 God will have mercy on him and say, "Deliver him from going down to the pit; I have found for him a ransom."